-HIV-1 infected women who began prenatal care early in the third trimester, are receiving highly active combination antiretroviral therapy, and have an initial virologic response but have HIV-1 RNA levels that remain substantially over 1,000 copies/mL at 36 weeks of gestation.
+HIV-1 infected women who began prenatal care early in the third trimester, are receiving highly active combination antiretroviral therapy, and have an initial virologic response, but have HIV-1 RNA levels that remain substantially over 1,000 copies/mL at 36 weeks of gestation.

 The current combination antiretroviral regimen should be continued because the HIV-1 RNA level is declining appropriately.
-The woman should be informed that although her HIV-1 RNA level is responding to the antiretroviral therapy, it is unlikely that it will reach <1,000 copies/mL before delivery.
+The woman should be informed that although her HIV-1 RNA level is responding to the antiretroviral therapy, it is unlikely that it will reach < 1,000 copies/mL before delivery.
 Therefore, scheduled cesarean delivery may provide additional benefit in preventing intrapartum transmission of HIV-1.
 She should also be informed of the increased risks to her of cesarean delivery, including increased rates of postoperative infection, anesthesia risks, and surgical risks.
-If she chooses scheduled cesarean section, it should be performed at 38 weeks' gestation, and intravenous ZDV should be begun at least 3 hours before surgery.
+If she chooses scheduled cesarean delivery, it should be performed at 38 weeks' gestation, and intravenous ZDV should be started at least 3 hours before surgery.
 Other antiretroviral medications should be continued on schedule as much as possible before and after surgery.
 The infant should receive oral ZDV for 6 weeks after birth.
-The importance of adhering to therapy after delivery for her own health should be emphasized.
+The importance of adhering to therapy after delivery for her own health should be emphasized

-In cohorts of women receiving ZDV therapy with low rates of scheduled cesarean delivery, current data indicate that the rate of vertical transmission of HIV-1 is 1%-12% (mean 5.7%) when HIV-1 RNA levels near delivery are 1,000-10,000 copies/mL, and is 9%-29% (mean 12.6%) when HIV-1 RNA levels are >10,000 copies/mL [68, 77, 88, 92, 93, 163].
 Although current combination antiretroviral therapy regimens may be expected to suppress HIV-1 RNA to undetectable levels with continued use, these levels are likely to still be detectable within the period of expected delivery.
-Scheduled cesarean delivery might further reduce the rate of intrapartum HIV-1 transmission and should be recommended to women with HIV-1 RNA levels >1,000 copies/mL.
-Although several studies have suggested low levels of vertical transmission of HIV-1 among pregnant women receiving combination antiretroviral therapy, each has included limited numbers of women and has not adjusted for maternal HIV-1 RNA levels [66, 102, 153, 165].
-Thus, it is not clear if the impact on transmission is related to the lowering of maternal plasma HIV-1 RNA levels. preexposure prophylaxis of the infant, other mechanisms, or some combination.
-Until further data are available, women with HIV-1 RNA levels >1,000 copies/mL should be offered scheduled cesarean delivery regardless of maternal therapy.
+Scheduled cesarean delivery might further reduce the rate of intrapartum HIV-1 transmission and should be recommended to women with HIV-1 RNA levels > 1,000 copies/mL.
+Transmission rates among women on HAART have been below 2%, regardless of mode of delivery [83, 125, 170] and HIV RNA levels, similar to rates seen among women receiving ZDV and undergoing elective cesarean delivery.
+It is not clear if the impact on transmission is related to the lowering of maternal plasma HIV-1 RNA levels, pre-exposure prophylaxis of the infant, other mechanisms, or some combination.
+Until further data are available, women with HIV-1 RNA levels > 1,000 copies/mL should be offered scheduled cesarean delivery regardless of maternal therapy, although a thorough discussion of the uncertain benefit among women on HAART and the potential maternal and infant risks of cesarean delivery must be included.